kaanozkilic/mysql-phpmyadmin-docker/README.md

 ### Step 3: Reopen in Container (VS Code)

-1. Make sure you have the ¨**Remote - Containers** extension installed in your local Visual Studio Code.
+1. Make sure you have the **Remote - Containers** extension installed in your local Visual Studio Code.
-2. When prompted, click **"Reopen in Container".**
+2. When prompted, click **Reopen in Container.**
 3. Wait a couple of minutes for your local development container to set up.

 > Your local environment will now be ready to use, with all required dependencies and tools installed within the container.